reuse-city/lab/prototypes/universal-registry/README.md

 ## Description

-The Universal Registry of Things is a trusted source of information about how to reuse objects and materials.
+The Universal Registry of Things aims to be a trusted source of information about how to reuse objects and materials.
 It offers information about repair, customisation and repurposing of virtually any kind of thing.

-Examples of data to be featured:
+Examples of data to be offered:

 * Manufacturer
 * Support and end-of-life policy;